soulkims9800/BitcoinWallet/README.md

 ![alt text](promo/feature.png "Secure online Bitcoin wallet")

-Our Bitcoin Wallet - easy-to-use secured bitcoin wallet with all the necessary and modern functionality.
-You can recieve and send payments very quickly.
-App works as client-server application.
+Our <b>Bitcoin Wallet</b> is easy-to-use secured bitcoin wallet with all the necessary and modern functionality.
+You can recieve and send payments, import addresses, view transaction details, etc. App works as client-server application.
 All data transfer is encoded, and secured via ssh.

 ### FEATURES